On this page

 Seek Support - For recurring or trauma-based nightmares, working with a therapist trained in nightmare rescripting or trauma-focused therapy like EMDR can provide relief and resolution.

-Practice Sleep Hygiene - Reduce nightmare frequency by managing stress, avoiding alcohol and heavy meals before bed, maintaining regular sleep schedules, and creating calm sleeping environments.
+Practice Sleep Hygiene - You can reduce nightmare frequency by managing stress, avoiding alcohol and heavy meals before bed, maintaining regular sleep schedules, and creating a calming sleeping environment.

 Working with Nightmare Content